DN-1111/data_analysis_projects/inventory_demand_analysis/README.md

 # Inventory Imbalance & Demand Analysis

+## Executive Summary
+This project analyzes retail sales data to identify **inventory imbalance risks**, including products that may experience stock-outs due to high demand and products that may remain overstocked due to slower sales.

+Using **Python for data preparation and transformation** and **Tableau for visualization**, the analysis highlights product demand patterns, store-level performance differences, and sales trends over time.
+These insights help businesses make **data-driven decisions about inventory allocation and replenishment strategies**.

+---

 ## Project Overview
-This project analyzes retail sales data to identify **inventory imbalance issues**, where some products are overstocked while others face potential stock-outs.
+This project analyzes **retail transaction data across multiple stores and products** to understand demand patterns and sales performance.
 The goal is to understand product demand, store performance, and sales trends to support **better inventory planning decisions**.

-The project combines **Python for data preparation** and **Tableau for visualization**, resulting in an interactive dashboard that highlights demand patterns and inventory risks.

 ---

 ## Business Problem

-Retail businesses often struggle with **inventory imbalance**:
+Retail businesses often face **inventory imbalance challenges**:

-- Some products sell quickly and risk **stock-outs**, leading to lost sales.
+- Some products sell quickly and risk **stock-outs**
-- Other products move slowly and lead to **excess inventory costs**.
+- Other products move slowly and create **excess inventory**
-- Demand may vary across **different store locations**.
-- Sales may also fluctuate **over time**.

-Understanding these patterns helps businesses improve **inventory allocation and replenishment strategies**.
+In addition, **demand patterns vary across store locations and time periods**, making it difficult to distribute inventory efficiently.

+Leadership needs insights into:

+- Which products drive the most revenue
+- Which stores generate the highest sales
+- How demand fluctuates over time

+These insights enable **better inventory planning, replenishment, and demand forecasting**.

 ---